 I was selfish.

-My favorite times in the week were when we went out to eat at a little “Meat and 3”cafe in town.
+Second, I was reminded of my favorite times in the week were when we went out to eat at a little “Meat and 3”cafe in town.
 FINALLY, a hot meal with stuff I liked!
 We’d always show up late and by then we were so hungry.
 Mom would sit us down and fix plates from the steam table and as we feasted, she’d visit over coffee with the owners.
 We’d finish up with sticky cobbler or something like that while she helped bust down the steam table; disappearing many times through the swinging doors to the kitchen in back.
 We did this a few times a week.

 Quite often actually.